 Aims for LiU-Junior Faculty

-- to promote a transparent tenure track system for researchers at LiU
+- To promote a transparent career system for researchers at LiU

 Our definition of a Junior Faculty member